-The Micronutrient Initiative (MI) is an Ottawa-based foundation whose purpose is “to ensure that the world’s most vulnerable – especially women and children – in developing countries get the vitamins and minerals they need to survive and thrive.”
-MI supports programs that reach over 500 million people globally in over 70 countries.
+The Micronutrient Initiative (renamed Nutrient International) is an Ottawa-based foundation whose purpose is “to ensure that the world’s most vulnerable – especially women and children – in developing countries get the vitamins and minerals they need to survive and thrive.”
+Micronutrient International (MI) supports programs that reach over 500 million people globally in over 70 countries.
 MI supports over 80% of the world’s vitamin A supply.
-In addition, in 2015, MI contributed to 328 million people gaining access to adequately iodized salt, 2.4 million pregnant women receiving iron-folic acid supplements, 21 million children receiving recommended oral rehydration solution plus zinc, and 235,000 community health workers being trained nutrition-related issues.
+In addition, in 2015, MI contributed to 328 million people gaining access to adequately iodized salt, 2.4 million pregnant women receiving iron-folic acid supplements, 21 million children receiving recommended oral rehydration solution plus zinc, and 235,000 community health workers being trained on nutrition-related issues.

 Phase 1 (September 2016-October 2016): Through semi-structured key informant interviews, review of internal documents, and leading a choice structuring workshop with MI executive leadership, Pharos guided MI in establishing a comprehensive set of strategic options.
 With the help of MI executive leadership, Pharos also identified key conditions that would allow MI to decide which options to pursue based on feasibility, impact, and risks.